-Poor Pygmalion,the goddess was ordering him to marry.
-This was not so much a dream – rather a nightmare.
+Poor Pygmalion.
+The goddess was ordering him to marry.
+This was not so much a dream, as a nightmare!
 Fortunately, a cunning plan occurred to him.

 “Oh goddess, please,” he begged.
 “Before I marry I must create my greatest work.
 Give me time to create a statue in your likeness.
 It will be the most lovely lifelike statue ever made, and will do you the greatest honour.
 I cannot do this when I am married, for my wife will be jealous of its great beauty.”